 Election turnout in the Nordic countries is well above the global average, although it varies throughout the region.

 Only citizens can vote in parliamentary elections in the Nordic countries, and the countries have different residency requirements.
-Although Nordic citizens who live in other Nordic countries are entitled to vote in municipal elections in their country of residence, there are differences in how long one must have lived in that country before one can vote.
+However, Nordic citizens who live in other Nordic countries are entitled to vote in municipal elections in their country of residence.
+However, there are differences in how long one must have lived in that country before one can vote.

 Nordic foreign policy